PostgreSQL High Performance Tuning Guide

 We'll see how replication can also be used to improve the performance of a software system by making it possible to distribute the load on several database servers.

 In some cases, the functionality of replication provided by PostgreSQL isn't enough.
-There are third-party solutions that work around PostgreSQL, providing extra features, such as Pgpool-II which can work as a load balancer and Postgres-XL which implement a multi-server distributed database solution that can operate very large amounts of data and handle a huge load.
+There are third-party solutions that work around PostgreSQL, providing extra features, such as Pgpool-II which can work as a load balancer and Postgres-XL which implements a multi-server distributed database solution that can operate very large amounts of data and handle a huge load.